geogardenclub/geogardenclub.github.io/docs/develop/design/data-model-old.md

 We believe this "error due to pre-existing ID"  situation to be a very unlikely scenario, because the GGC unique IDs are crafted to be as "local as possible".
 For example, when creating a Planting, the unique ID includes the chapter and garden IDs.
 This means that a collision is only possible if two gardeners try to create a Planting for the same Garden in the same Chapter at "almost" the exact same time.
 As a result of this design of GGC IDs, we expect collisions to rarely, if ever, occur in practice.
 If they do, then the above Firebase security rule will prevent the document creation request from succeeding.
 In the UI, we will catch this failure and ask the user to retry.

-In addition, this Beta release data model implements a simple numbering convention to further improve the human readability of the unique IDs.
+In addition, this 1.0 release data model implements a simple numbering convention to further improve the human readability of the unique IDs.
 The idea is to begin numbering entity documents of a given type at a different number.
 Here is the numbering system we are using:

 | Starting Number | Entities |
 | ---------------- | ------- |